Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Global Duality

-We note that $\alpha$ is easily seen to be an isomorphism as $\rm{H}^{2d-i}(X, \bf{F}_p)$ is of finite dimension, $\beta$ and $\gamma$ are almost isomorphisms by the primitive comparison theorem.
-The map $d_3$ is almost isomorphism by Theorem~\ref{thm:global-duality-mod-p} and \cite[Proposition 2.2.1]{Z3}.
-This implies that $d_2$ is an almost isomorphism.
-This, in turn, ensures that
+Lemma~\ref{lemma:iso-after-tensor-product} implies that it suffices to show that $d_1$ is an almost isomorphism.
+For this, we note that $\alpha$ is easily seen to be an isomorphism as $\rm{H}^{2d-i}(X, \bf{F}_p)$ is of finite dimension, and $\beta$ and $\gamma$ are almost isomorphisms by the Primitive Comparison Theorem.
+The map $d_2$ is an almost isomorphism by Theorem~\ref{thm:almost-perfect-underived} (and \cite[Proposition 2.2.1]{Z3}).
+This implies that $d_1$ is an almost isomorphism and finishes the proof. \end{proof}